 Jagajaga was proclaimed an electorate in 1984.

-Spanning 104 square kilometres, Jagajaga takes in the suburbs of Bellfield, Bundoora, Briar Hill, Diamond Creek, Eaglemont, Eltham North (parts of), Ivanhoe, Ivanhoe East, Greensborough, Heidelberg, Heidelberg Heights, Macleod, Montmorency, Plenty, Rosanna, St Helena, Viewbank, Yallambie, Wattle Glen, Watsonia, Watsonia North and West Heidelberg.
+Jagajaga takes in the suburbs of Bellfield, Bundoora, Briar Hill, Diamond Creek, Eaglemont, Eltham North (parts of), Ivanhoe, Ivanhoe East, Greensborough, Heidelberg, Heidelberg Heights, Lower Plenty, Macleod, Montmorency, Plenty, Rosanna, St Helena, Viewbank, Yallambie, Wattle Glen, Watsonia, Watsonia North and Heidelberg West.

 It is part of the lands of the Wurundjeri people of the Kulin nation.
 Jagajaga has many distinct and vibrant local communities and is home to almost 500 community organisations alone; a testament to its strong community spirit.